smallcloudai/refact/README.md

-# :wave: Welcome Hacktoberfest Contributors!
-We're excited to have you join us for Hacktoberfest 2024!
-Check out issues labeled for ``Hacktoberfest``!

-At [Refact.ai](https://refact.ai), we're currently building an Autonomous AI Agent that will handle engineering tasks end-to-end.
-Exciting, isn't it?

-We already have an AI Coding Assistant, designed to empower developers.
-It helps you get work done faster with context-aware code completion and integrated in-IDE chat.

-We're building the future of programming, and you can join us today!

-To show our appreciation, if you submit just one Pull Request (PR) to any of our open issues, we'll reward you with 3 months of free access to the [Refact.ai](https://refact.ai) tool! :rocket:

-Get started by checking out our open issues and the [contributing.md](https://github.com/smallcloudai/refact-lsp/blob/main/CONTRIBUTING.md) for all the details you need to start making an impact.

-To maintain a positive and respectful community, we encourage all users to review our [Code of Conduct](https://github.com/smallcloudai/refact-lsp/blob/main/CODE_OF_CONDUCT.md).

-Join our community in our [Discord server](https://www.smallcloud.ai/discord) where you can get help, discuss ideas and be aware of our new releases and news.

-Happy coding! :computer::sparkles:

 # Refact Agent (Rust)

 This is a small executable written in Rust, a part of the Refact Agent project.
 Its main job is to live